-- Check your feet every day for red patches, sores, blisters, skin breaks, infections, or excessive calluses.
+- Check your feet for red patches, sores, blisters, skin breaks, infections, or excessive calluses every day.
 Ask someone to help if you can’t, and see a podiatrist if anything seems out of the ordinary.

 - Discuss any worries about your health you may have, including depression and memory issues.

-If left untreated, diabetes can have devastating, long-lasting health consequences, or even result in death.
+If left untreated, diabetes can have devastating, long-lasting health consequences or even death.

 The most effective preventative measure to stop the development of prediabetes or full-blown diabetes is eating right and exercising regularly.

 If you have concerns, talk to your doctor to develop a plan with the necessary changes to protect your health and well-being.

 A qualified in-home care worker from MeetCaregivers can help you or a loved one with the necessary lifestyle changes to improve their health.